-Activity / Level of Service Change from 2021-31 LTP Reason/Rationale Options for Consultation 5.1.6.1 Ensure Christchurch businesses This activity has several measures 5.1.6.1 Combining several measures provides Standard consultation through have access to comprehensive advice related to specific types of business/ greater clarity on the overall level of service elevation into the Consultation and support to grow competitiveness, enterprise support where the number being delivered for the community in one Document. resilience and sustainability of entities supported is the target. simple measure.
+Activity / Level of Service Change from 2021-31 LTP Reason/Rationale Options for Consultation 5.1.6.1 Ensure Christchurch businesses Change from draft to final LTP24: ChristchurchNZ propose a minor change to Change also noted in the have access to comprehensive advice Target changed from 800 businesses the following performance target to better Statement of Service Provision. and support to grow competitiveness, access support or advice reflect the methodology that will be using to resilience and sustainability to 800 engagements with businesses to measure service delivery - from businesses [C] provide support or advice. accessing support or advice, to engagements with businesses to provide support or advice.
+5.1.6.1 Ensure Christchurch businesses This activity has several measures 5.1.6.1 Combining several measures provides Standard consultation through have access to comprehensive advice related to specific types of business/ greater clarity on the overall level of service elevation into the Consultation and support to grow competitiveness, enterprise support where the number being delivered for the community in one Document. resilience and sustainability of entities supported is the target. simple measure.
 ChristchurchNZ has also [C] These are being combined into one delivered initiatives that because of the measure (5.1.6.1) relating to the specific nature of the level of service Proposal is to combine/remove the number of businesses/enterprises measures have been reported simply as following LOS: supported in each year. number of initiatives.
-The Building Better • 5.1.5.2 Number of start-up/scale-up Levels of Service guidelines state that: companies supported to grow Target changed from 500 businesses "unacceptable measures include 'deliver one innovation and entrepreneurship access support or advice to a programme' where that content is not openly capability [C] (40 start-ups) combined target of: 800 businesses available, transparent, and reported" • 5.1.5.1 Number of employment access business support or advice. indicating this is no longer acceptable.
-By opportunities that have been providing one combined measure the impact/reach of these initiatives will be able
+The Building Better Levels of Service guidelines state that: